Camille (French singer): Career

 Camille's album Music Hole was released on 7 April 2008, again produced in collaboration with MaJiKer.
-Music Hole was recorded and mixed by Valgeir Sigurdsson.
+Music Hole was recorded and mixed by Valgeir Sigurðsson.
 The first single from the album, "Gospel with No Lord", was released for online download on 11 February 2008, along with another new song from the album entitled "Money Note".

 Her song, "Ta douleur" was featured on the American television program Saturday Night Live.
 The original sketch aired in October 2010 titled "Les jeunes de Paris" hosted by actress Emma Stone.

 She contributed to the track "Putain putain" on Nouvelle Vague's 2010 album Couleurs sur Paris for whom she had previously done work for on their first album.
 She later appeared on Jérôme Van Den Hole's self-titled album on the track, "Debout".

 Her song "Pour que l'amour me quitte", from her 2005 album Le Fil, was covered in Italian superstar Elisa's 2010 acoustic album Ivy in collaboration with her colleague Giorgia.

 She is featured in the soundtrack with Hans Zimmer and Richard Harvey to the 2015 French animated film The Little Prince.

 Her song "She was" was a theme in the 2022 movie Corsage about the Empress Elisabeth of Austria.

+Camille, alongside her partner and longtime musical collaborator Clément Ducol, wrote all of the original songs for Jacques Audiard's Spanish-language musical crime film Emilia Pérez (2024), which premiered at the Cannes Film Festival.
+Camille wrote all of the lyrics in Spanish with the assistance of a Mexican translator, and performed the songs for the demo.
+She also composed the film's original score with Ducol.
+Camille and Ducol went on to win the Cannes Soundtrack Award.
+The song "El Mal" granted her, Ducol and co-writer Jacques Audiard the Golden Globe Award for Best Original Song, and also won the Oscar.

 Personal life

-She has two children with musician and percussionist Clément Ducol – Marius, born 18 November 2010, and Lila, born in August 2013.
-She is an atheist.
+She has two children with musician and percussionist Clément Ducol; Marius, born 18 November 2010, and Lila, born in August 2013.